 Potty training can be one of the hardest parts when training a new puppy.
 With the added challenge of condo living, it can feel like a near impossible task to take on.

 Like it or not, for the first period of your puppies arrival, puppy pads are your friend.
-We started off Fendi on the puppy pad as soon as we got her.
+I started off Fendi on the puppy pad as soon as we got her.
 Keep the pad in an area away from any personal belongings, their food/water dishes, and their crate.
-The first few weeks we kept one inside and on our patio (secured down with tape).
-Any time she pottied on the pads or outdoors we would tell her “good potty & reward her with a treat.
+The first few weeks I kept one inside and on our patio (secured down with tape).
+Any time she pottied on the pads or outdoors I would tell her “good potty” & reward her with a treat.

-We also considered subscribing to Fresh Patch, but decided against it as we already have limited space on our patio and she is already getting so good with the potty training.
+I also considered subscribing to Fresh Patch, but decided against it as I already have limited space on the patio and she is already getting so good with the potty training.

 This week, we are working on weaning off the outdoor pads.
-We have stopped giving verbal praise for the outdoor pads and continue the treat praise for outside.
-We try to take her out every 3 hours or whenever she gets up from a nap (whichever comes sooner).
+I have stopped giving verbal praise for the outdoor pads and continue the treat praise for outside.
+I try to take her out every 3 hours or whenever she gets up from a nap (whichever comes sooner).
 So far so good!

 Tips for Potty Training in a Condo